-House Republicans Pass $1.5 Trillion Tax Overhaul; Senate Set To Vote Tuesday Night
+Senate Approves Landmark Tax Overhaul, Bill Returns To House

 Though the bill would lower tax rates for many Americans, it also is in large part a corporate tax cut, lowering the top federal corporate tax rate drastically, from 35 percent to 21 percent.

 According to a new report from the nonpartisan Tax Policy Center, the plan would overwhelmingly benefit the richest Americans.
-In 2018, the center estimates, the average household would get a tax cut of $1,610, but the average household earning more than $1 million would get a tax cut of nearly $70,000.
+In 2018, the center estimates an average tax cut of $1,610, but the average household earning more than $1 million would get a tax cut of nearly $70,000.

 However, the bill makes most individual tax changes temporary, setting them to expire after 2025, while making corporate tax cuts permanent.
 Republicans did this so that the bill could meet budgetary rules they had set out for themselves.

-That early sunset of individual tax cuts means that, come 2027, more than half of Americans could see a tax increase, according to the Tax Policy Center report.
+That early sunset of individual tax cuts means that come 2027, more than half of Americans could see a tax increase, according to the Tax Policy Center report.

-Speaking to reporters after the House vote, Ryan said that Republicans intend to eventually extend those provisions.
+Speaking to reporters after the House vote, Ryan said Republicans plan on extending those provisions.

 "We have every intent of making those permanent," he said.